As an Amazon Associate we earn from qualifying purchases.

 What You Need To Make This Drink

-For our cocktail recipe, we’re going to use Grey Goose Vodka.
-You can use any kind of vodka that taste neutral.
+For my cocktail recipe, I’m going to use Grey Goose Vodka.
+You can use any kind of vodka that tastes neutral.
 Traditionally, wheat vodkas will be more neutral than potato based ones.

 When it comes to the lemonade, if you buy this off the shelf, more tart is better.
 I personally like Newman’s brand for mixing and drinking.